medusajs/medusa/docs/content/deployments/admin/deploying-on-netlify.md

 #### Set Environment Variables

-After the previous command has finished running, your Netlify website is created.
+After the previous command has finished running, your Netlify website will be created.
 The next step is to add an environment variable that points to your Medusa server.

 :::caution